eacton/CAGEF/Lesson_5/Lesson_5.md

 Y  \verb|~|  Normal(a + b_1x_1 + b_2x_2 + b_3x_1x_2, {\sigma^2})
 \end{equation*}

-In the expression, the difference in means between x~1~ and x~2~ changes additionally by b~3~ for each unit difference in x~2~ or x~1~.
-For example, the slope of x~1~ changes with x~2~, because b~3~ is changing.

-In this example of people who care if sea level rises 20 feet, it is apparent that there is an interaction between education and ideology.
-We can see, for example, that the slope for 'extremely liberal' changes with each education level.
-If there was no interaction with ideology, these lines would be parallel.
+In the graph below, there is an interaction between education and ideology.
+The slope indicating the probability that people will care if sea level rises 20 feet, changes with each education level and each shift in ideology.
+This interaction is greatest for those of extremely liberal ideology.
+If there was no interaction with ideology and education, the slopes shown would be parallel.

 ![](img/GSS_sealevel_interaction.png){width=600px}

 </br>

-The association between the response and the predictor changes across the range of the new variable.
-This is different than a _confounding factor_, which is associated with the predictor and response, however the association between the response and predictor is constant across the range of the new variable.

 When testing for an interaction between 2 input variables, the `lm` input uses an asterik '*' instead of a plus sign.